liquidrinu/Arduino/README.md

 ## D8_PORTAL (important)

 1.)
+Upload both 'D8_PORTAL.ino' and 'index.h' ( both in same folder) and re-plug the board.

+2.)
 Connect through wifi on your phone to the esp8266 and use passwd 12345678.

-2.) it should automatically ask for redirection to a captive webportal page.
+3.) it should automatically ask for redirection to a captive webportal page.

-3.)
+4.)
 Click "Configure new AP" and choose your local network.

-4.)
+5.)
 You can now select from http://192.168.1.x when connected to the local network.

-5.)
+6.)
 Change AP settings at http://192.168.1.x/_ac